hcoona/cxx-for-java-developers/docs/core-language/types.en.md

 | `double`  |                                                    | `double`              |       |

 /// admonition | Note
-Lengths of old types like `int` / `long` depend on CPU / OS / compiler; do not assume fixed length.
-See <https://en.cppreference.com/w/cpp/language/types> for common correspondences and detailed introduction of fundamental types in C++.
+Lengths of legacy types like `int` / `long` depend on CPU / OS / compiler; do not assume a fixed size.
+See <https://en.cppreference.com/w/cpp/language/types> for common correspondences and detailed descriptions.
 ///

 Other fundamental types common in C++ but not present in Java: